The temporal bone contributes to the lower lateral walls of the skull.

 The styloid process located immediately underneath the opening to the auditory meatus.
 It acts as an attachment point for muscles and ligaments, such as the stylomandibular ligament of the TMJ.

 This portion of the temporal bone is located posteriorly.
 It can be split into a mastoid and petrous parts.
-On a lateral view of the temporal bone, such as figure 1.1 above, only the mastoid part is visible.

 There are two items of note on the mastoid.
-The first is the mastoid process, a inferior projection of bone, palpable just behind the ear.
+The first is the mastoid process, an inferior projection of bone, palpable just behind the ear.
 It is a site of attachment for many muscles, such as the sternocleidomastoid.

 Also of clinical importance are the mastoid air cells.
 These are hollowed out areas within the temporal bone.
-They act as an reservoir of air, equalising the pressure within the middle ear in the case of auditory tube dysfunction.
+They act as a reservoir of air, equalising the pressure within the middle ear in the case of auditory tube dysfunction.
 The mastoid air cells can also become infected, known as mastoiditis.

 The petrous part is pyramidal shaped, and lies at the base of temporal bone.
 It contains the inner ear.